leeyawnz/DevSecOps/Ansible/README.md

 ```

 ### 3. From a Registered Variable
 After running a task, that task will output some metadata.
-We can save that metadata in a variable and call that specific metadata.
+We can save that metadata in a variable and call a specific metadata.
 ```
 - name: Replace index.html
   copy: